mionumbra/IConsole/README.md

 **This extension is a product of Vibe Coding.**
 **Note** Linux and macOS platforms are untested.

-# IConsole Native Console Extension for GameMaker
+# IConsole: Native Console Extension for GameMaker

 A compact native console extension for GameMaker 2026 that provides colored logging, optional timestamps, file logging, and basic interactive input.
 Designed to fill the gap where the GMS2 runtime lacks a built-in console.